kelvinthuo999/KaziNasi/README.md

 - Rate and review other users based on your experience.

 ## Deployment
 To deploy KaziNasi to a live server, follow these steps:

-1. Set up a server: You'll need a server running Node.js and a database (e.g., Firestore) to deploy the backend of KaziNasi.
+1. Set up a server: You'll need a server running Nginx, Node.js, and MySQL to deploy the backend of KaziNasi.
 2. Deploy the frontend: Use a web hosting service (e.g., Firebase Hosting, Netlify) to deploy the Flutter web app frontend.
 3. Configure the backend: Update the frontend configuration (e.g., API endpoints) to point to your deployed backend.
 4. Access the app: Once deployed, the KaziNasi web app will be accessible via any browser.